cephard/DeskifyDataAnalysis/README.md

 ## Business Overview
 Deskify is a retail store specializing in office supplies, technology (computer accessories), and furniture.
 With a diverse product range tailored to both individual and business customers, Deskify has experienced significant growth over the past four years.
 The company is dedicated to providing high-quality office essentials, technology accessories, and furniture, with a focus on reliability, efficiency, and customer satisfaction.

+## Problem Statement
+Deskify currently relies on Excel to compile, analyze, and report its monthly sales and transaction data.
+However, this process has become increasingly cumbersome and time-consuming due to the complexity of the data and the high volume of transactions processed each month.
+The reporting process involves manual data entry and consolidation from multiple sources, which introduces errors and inconsistencies.

 ---

 # Data Structure & Initial Checks